zulip/zulip-gci/tasks/2017/translations.md

 ### Task Type A: Research web application translations

-* Find three different web applications that have been translated into the *language*.
+* Find three different web applications that have been translated into *language*.
 Some examples of applications translated into multiple languages:
   * Facebook
   * GMail
-  * Twitter
   * Instagram
   * Skype
+  * Twitter
+  * Wikipedia
   * YouTube
-  * Wikpedia

 * Look for common words and phrases associated with web applications such as *log in*, *home*, *reply* etc. Take screenshots of the applications with the